CONDITIONS

 A new lump that persists beyond a few weeks

-These symptoms, along with other symptoms like unusual vaginal bleeding or discharge, may suggest a skin condition (like lichen sclerosus or eczema), infection (e.g. HPV or herpes), or in rare cases, a pre-cancerous or cancerous lesion.
+These symptoms along with other symptoms like unusual vaginal bleeding or discharge may suggest a skin condition (like lichen sclerosus or eczema), infection (e.g. HPV or herpes) or in rare cases a pre-cancerous or cancerous lesion.
 Vulvar and vaginal cancers are rare but can present as lumps or masses in the affected areas.
-Proper diagnosis is crucial for accurately identifying the nature of these conditions.
+Proper diagnosis is key to accurately identifying the nature of these conditions.

 What Happens at a Gynaecology Assessment?

-At Happiher, we take a gentle, respectful approach to intimate examinations, ensuring your comfort at every step.
+At Happiher we take a gentle, respectful approach to intimate examinations, so you feel comfortable every step of the way.

 Your assessment may include: